Rattan Clean & care guide

 Rattan furniture restoration isn't tricky, and by following the steps below, you can restore your furniture quickly.
 Here are the basic ideas you'll need to start refurbishing rattan furniture:

-1. How to fix splits and cracks in Rattan Furniture
+How to fix splits and cracks

 Rattan can become dry, split and cracked over the years, but it can still often be saved.
 We recommend applying boiled linseed oil once a year for this purpose.
-Use a large paintbrush and use as much oil as the rattan will absorb.
+Use a large paint brush and use as much oil as the rattan will absorb.
 Then just wipe the remainder away with a soft rag.

-2. How to paint rattan furniture
+How to paint rattan furniture

 We find that the easiest method is to use spray-paint.
 Clean the item and let it dry.
 First, apply a thin primer coat, and then 2-3 thin layers of your chosen colour.
 Be sure to allow the paint plenty of time to dry between coats.

-3. How to refinish rattan
+How to refinish rattan

 Another way to restore rattan furniture is to refinish it.
 As always, begin by cleaning the piece and letting it dry completely.
-Apply a 'liquid sander’, as rattan is all but impossible to sand normally.
+Apply a 'liquid sander' as rattan is all but impossible to sand normally.
 If you are applying the same colour finish as before, use two thin coats and allow to dry again between coats.
 If you are using a different colour, you may need to use substantially more layers to get the desired effect.

 So now you know the basic techniques you'll need to clean, maintain and even restore your rattan furniture.
 Keeping and occasionally refinishing your rattan garden furniture will significantly increase its life-span, and make your garden seem that much more welcoming to guests and your own family alike.